PHMAlmeida/forca_game2/README.md

 ## 🎈 Overview

-A game that you try to guess a 5-letter-word, letter by letter.
-You can guess 5 wrong letters.
+A game that you try to guess a word, letter by letter.
+You can guess 6 wrong letters.

 ## ➕ Dependencies